-In England and Wales, the CIEH Noise Survey provides the only source of information on the vital contribution made by environmental health professionals working to resolve noise complaints.
+In England and Wales, the CIEH noise survey provides the only source of information on the vital contribution made by Environmental Health Practitioners (EHPs) working to resolve noise complaints.

 2018/19 survey results

-This year, we collected data from 143 local authorities in England.
-A separate report on data from Wales will be published shortly.
+Last year, we collected data from 143 local authorities in England.
+A separate report on data from Wales is coming soon.

 - The total number of noise complaints received

 - The total number of notices served